Yash-2903/CS643---Wine-Quality-Prediction-/README.md

 # CS643 Wine-Quality-Prediction
 ## Goal
 The purpose of this individual assignment is to learn how to develop parallel machine learning (ML) applications in Amazon AWS cloud platform.
-Specifically, you will learn: (1) how to use Apache Spark to train an ML model in parallel on multiple EC2 instances; (2) how to use Spark’s MLlib to develop and use an ML model in the cloud; (3) How to use Docker to create a container for your ML model to simplify model deployment.
+Specifically, you will learn:
+1. How to use Apache Spark to train an ML model in parallel on multiple EC2 instances.
+2. How to use Spark’s MLlib to develop and use an ML model in the cloud.
+3. How to use Docker to create a container for your ML model to simplify model deployment.

 ## Link to the Code
 [Wine Quality Prediction Github Link](https://github.com/Yash-2903/CS643-Wine-Quality-Prediction)